 - If you expect to be away for sabbatical, be sure to investigate logistics related to housing, travel, health insurance, banking, tax laws, support through the institution that will be your host, and schools for any children who will accompany you.

-- Discuss the project and timing with your department chair (a requirement stated in Faculty Handbook, section 5.3), and possibly with the dean for research and scholarship and/or your academic dean.
+- Discuss the project and timing with your department chair (a requirement stated in Faculty Handbook, section 5.3), and possibly with the Dean for Faculty Development and Research Initiatives and/or your academic dean.
 Once you have submitted your application, your chair (or academic dean) will receive an automatic email with a link to view your application, your funding history, and a link to the Chairs Endorsement Form.
-Chairs Endorsement Forms are due by September 27, 2017.
+Chairs Endorsement Forms are due by September 28, 2022.

 4. As you prepare your proposal, try to address the following questions.